 The Dawood Foundation has supported blood collection drives over the past several years.
 It collaborated with Fatimid Foundation for a blood donation camp at Dawood Center in April 2014.
 The campaign was designed to motivate employees to voluntarily donate blood for children with thalassemia.

-TDF also expressed its solidarity with the victims of Army Public School attack in December 2014 by initiating a blood donation drive.
+TDF also expressed its solidarity with the victims of the Army Public School attack in December 2014 by initiating a blood donation drive.

 The Dawood Foundation has, on a number of occasions, arranged for free vaccination facility along with its blood donation drives.